CusYaBasic/FoodApp/README.md

 Along with the [Food Website](https://github.com/CusYaBasic/FoodSite), I wanted to make an app for mobile that ran along site for the more modern people who choose apps over a web browser.
 Funnily enough this app was made way before the site counterpart and was more of a showcase/prototype to show someone I used to work for that I could make them a app and save them money on their just-eat orders via saving money on the commision they take.
 However I ended up getting a new job and the project became abandoned, althought I wanted to keep working on it I never quite got the time due to working lengthy hours at my other job.
+This is far from finished and only has basic login, but could serve as a good base for someone to build from.

 ---